microsoft/rushjs.io-website/pages/maintainer/custom_commands.md

 ./node_modules/.bin/loc-importer --locale fr-fr
 ```

 (Rush directly executes it using your shell; it does not rely on `npm run`.)
-Since this enum has a default value, if we run `rush import-strings`, then **loc-importer** is executed like this:
+Since this choice parameter has a default value, if we run `rush import-strings`, then **loc-importer** is executed like this:

 ```
 ./node_modules/.bin/loc-importer --locale en-us
 ```

-In other words, Rush's custom options are simply appended to the **package.json** script body.
-This means you will run into trouble if you try to use script bodies such as `rimraf ./lib && rimraf ./temp` which don't support these options, or need them to be inserted inside the string.
-This is by design:  If you want to provide command-line options for your developers, the NPM tool is inherently going to be a poor experience, because it has no way to check for mistakes or display command-line help.
-In the future, we intend for Rush to act as a drop-in replacement for `npm run`, leveraging Rush's command-line validation and documentation model to provide a better experience.
-In any case, you need to move your `rimraf` commands into a script that understands Rush's options.
-For a large repo with many projects, this is a good practice in general.
+In other words, Rush's custom parameters are simply appended to the **package.json** script body.
+This means you may run into trouble if your script body uses shell expressions such as "`rimraf ./lib && rimraf ./temp`" which don't support these parameters, or need them to be inserted in the middle of the string.
+This is by design:  We don't recommend writing nontrivial build scripts inside a JSON string.
+Instead, it's better to move this operation into a proper script file that can be commented and reviewed.
+As your monorepo grows, you'll probably also want to move that script into a reusable library that can be shared across projects.